ojilles/jilles.net/_posts/2014-06-27-recent-ted-rundown-ideas-worth-spreading.md

 partner: "Can you believe she figured that out?".
 Even babies' minds makes you wonder.
 Turns out Alison Gopnik did a presentation about that.
-My biggest take away is that young children learn by trying all possible inputs, irregardless of expected output.
+My biggest take away is that young children learn by trying all possible inputs, regardless of expected output.
 This also explains to me why, after my daughter has learned something she will try to accomplish the same thing in different ways.
 This leads to lots of parents exclaiming "No, don't do it like that, you already know how to do that!".